felixdagnon/CICD-Flow-CodeDeploy-Lambda-Application/README.md

 ![image](https://github.com/felixdagnon/CICDFlow-CodeDeploy-LambdaApplication/assets/91665833/19d85248-91dd-4967-8b06-7152609ce845)

-# IAM Roles and policies
+# 1-IAM Roles and policies

 lets create some IAM role and policies that will allow us to create the pipeline.